yanthomasdev/lunaria/docs/src/content/docs/blog/introducing-lunaria.md

 ## First public release

 Today marks the release of Lunaria v0.1.
 This minor release means that Lunaria is ready to be tested and used in production.
-This is also a chance to ask for feedback and learn about new use cases from the community so that Lunaria can mature into an even better project.
+I also encourage feedback and would love to learn about *your* use cases so that Lunaria can mature into an even better project.

 Additionally, the officially supported [Lunaria GitHub Action](https://lunaria.dev/integrations/github-action/) and the [Lunaria integration for Starlight](https://lunaria.dev/integrations/starlight/) are also receiving their own v0.1 releases as of today.